-The circuit breaker panel is responsible for distributing and receiving electricality.
-It protects homes from potential dangers like power surges and other hazardous activity.
+The circuit breaker panel is responsible for receiving and distributing the electricity throughout your home, and protecting from dangers, like power surges, overloaded circuits, and other hazardous activity.
 With regular maintenance, electrical panels should be able to perform properly for a number of years.
 But some electrical panels are NOT up to standard and are considered unsafe.